Forgotten oil and gas wells linger, leaking toxic chemicals

 SEARCHING FOR LOST WELLS

-The first successful commercial oil well in the U.S. was drilled in Pennsylvania in 1859, but few detailed records survived that early oil boom.
+The first successful commercial oil well in the U.S. was drilled in Pennsylvania in 1859.
+But few detailed records survived that early oil boom, which lasted several decades.
+Not until a century later would the industry develop modern plugging standards, which require filling abandoned wells with cement to prevent leaks.

+These days, some abandoned wells have metal casings intact.
+But others were stripped of metal during World War II, making them hard to find.
+Still others were constructed from wood that rotted away and left only a hole in the ground.

-Pennsylvania has located roughly 8,700 orphaned wells, mostly unplugged.
-Yet based on historical photos and surveys, Pennsylvania estimates between 100,000 and 560,000 additional unplugged wells around the state.
+Pennsylvania has located roughly 8,700 orphaned wells, mostly unplugged and in rural areas.
+Yet the problem is far larger.
+Based on historical photos and surveys, Pennsylvania estimates that between 100,000 and 560,000 additional unplugged wells remain scattered around the state.

 CLEANING UP THE MESS

-In addition to polluting groundwater, the wells are accelerating global warming.
-Unplugged, abandoned wells in the U.S. leaked 5,000 times more methane than plugged wells did, according to a study cited by the EPA.

-Many states require companies to plug wells that are tapped out and to post bonds in case they go belly-up, but those bonds don't cover the cost.
-In 2018, oil-producing states spent $45 million plugging orphaned wells, according to the Interstate Oil and Gas Compact Commission.
+As the financial and environmental tolls of abandoned wells grow, policy makers are searching for solutions.
+In his initial infrastructure proposal, Biden suggested spending $16 billion to put people to work plugging old oil and gas wells and coal mines.
+Yet even that wouldn’t be nearly enough to solve the problem.

+Raimi, of Resources for the Future, estimates that a federal program to plug 62,000 wells over a decade could create 15,000 to 33,000 year-long jobs.
+At a per-well cost of $76,000, it would take roughly $160 billion to plug all the wells and reclaim the surrounding land, whether it's companies or governments who pay the price.

-Wyoming and North Dakota channeled millions of dollars in federal coronavirus relief funds into plugging abandoned oil and gas wells.
+Wyoming and North Dakota channeled millions of dollars in federal coronavirus relief funds into employing workers to plug abandoned oil and gas wells over the past year.

+Watt’s family never owned the mineral rights to the land and thus never profited from these wells, many of which were drilled in the 1950s and were plugged in the four decades that followed.

+She isn't looking for a drawn-out legal battle with Chevron or any other oil company with wells on her land.
+She simply wants assurance that the water is safe for her cattle, and the people in her life, to drink.
+She wants the land to be restored.
+And she doesn’t know if that’s possible.

 “My greatest fear when I lay down every night, even before this well became unplugged, is what if I do something to screw up the history of this ranch, that’s still being written?”
 Watt asked.